-Celebrated pilot ‘Sully’ urges further updates to Boeing’s 737 MAX – and to older 737s
+Celebrated pilot Capt.
+Sully urges further updates to Boeing’s 737 MAX

 Sullenberger doesn’t suggest that the 737 NG is unsafe, only that we are now aware of some risks that we can deal with.

 “Historically, the 737 NG has had a good safety record comparable to that of the A320,” he said.
-With MCAS fixed, the risk from the angle of attack sensors or the crew alerting shortfalls is “a small risk, but it’s not insignificant.”
+With MCAS fixed, the risk from the angle-of-attack sensors or the crew alerting shortfalls is “a small risk, but it’s not insignificant.”

 “Eventually, whatever can happen, will happen,” he said.